hausdorff/snapchat-fs/README.md

 # Installation

-Currently you will have to install it yourself.
-The file `sfs` in the root directory is a Python script, and you can run it as `./sfs`.
+The `sfs` file is a Python script that currently sits in the root directory and never moves, because there's no installation script.
+You can run it with a command like `./sfs`.
+If you want to move into `bin/` or something, you'll have to do it yourself.

 Someday this will be `pip`-installable or something.